Do Solar Panels Increase a Homes Value

 Will solar panels increase or decrease the value of my home?

-As mentioned above, there are plenty of articles written by solar panel companies that talk about the way their products increase the value of a home, but in the real world, the growth in value is not nearly as clear-cut.
+As mentioned above, there are plenty of articles written by solar panel companies that talk about how their products increase the value of a home, but in the real world, the growth in value is not nearly as clear-cut.

 Several factors will impact how much value a solar panel system adds to your home.
 This includes:

 Different housing markets react to solar panel systems differently.
 A home with a solar panel system in environmentally-friendly Portland, OR, will probably appeal to a wide range of buyers.
 Buyers in the Portland area tend to desire eco additions like solar.

 In fact, I have run into a few homeowners who believe that the 30,000 – $40,000 they spent on their solar panel system can be added to the asking price of their home.
 Sorry fat chance!
-By doing so, your home will be overpriced which is the kiss of death in real estate sales.
+By doing so, your home will be overpriced, which is the kiss of death in real estate sales.

-Of course some sellers also mistakenly believe that every improvement made to their home brings back at least as much as they have spent.
+Of course, some sellers also mistakenly believe that every improvement made to their home brings back at least as much as they have spent.
 Folks, people that think this way learn the hard way.

 To get other opinions on whether solar panels will increase the market value of a home, I reached out to some top real estate agents across the country, along with a well-respected appraiser.

 I also reached out to Kyle Hiscock, a Rochester NY Realtor.
 Kyle has been helping people move in, around, and out of Rochester since 2011.
-Here is Kyle’s thoughts on solar panels in his area:
+Here are Kyle’s thoughts on solar panels in his area:

 There are home improvement projects that increase a homes value more than adding a solar panel system would.
 For example, adding additional living space in a home is a great way to increase a homes value due in some cases, will cost significantly less than a solar panel system.”